 We pride ourselves on working closely together with parents/carers, partner schools and the local community so that our children receive an outstanding education that fosters life-long learning.
 Through effective working partnerships we endeavour for our children to achieve their fullest potential whilst at our school.

 It is essential that we equip our children with the academic skills, knowledge and concepts they need through an inspiring and enjoyable curriculum.
 A curriculum where our children can embrace and enjoy learning and develop their independence, determination and confidence to try.

 The core purpose of our vision for learning is to equip in our children with a natural desire to be the best they can possibly be.
-To be prepared for the future by developing their personal and academic skills whilst instilling a sense of readiness, responsibility and respect.
+To be prepared for the future by developing their personal and academic skills whilst instilling a sense of readiness, responsibility, respect, resilience and reflectiveness.

-You can also download details of the content for each class by visiting the class pages, where you will find our half-termly curriculum updates.
+You can also download details of the content for each class by visiting the class pages, where you will find our termly curriculum updates.

 If you require any further information please contact the School Office.

 Phonics and Spelling

 Phonics is an essential part of early reading and is taught using the Read Write Inc programme from Reception through to Year 2.
 Read Write Inc Spelling is used to support the teaching of spelling from Year 2 onwards.

 In Key Stage 1, children choose from carefully selected, progressive books, banded by RWI level.
 Our children read regularly with adults in school and parents/carers are strongly encouraged to support the development of reading through regular practise at home.